StrombergNLP/strombergnlp/content/authors/maci/_index.md

 - name: University of Southern California

 # Short bio (displayed in user profile at end of posts)
-bio: Manuel researches in temporal information extraction, story structure, and information-theoretic methods.
+bio: Manuel researches in temporal semantics, story structure, and information-theoretic methods.

 # Social/Academic Networking
 social: